10 Myths Debunked: Studying Medicine In Europe

 Another misconception is that studying in Europe requires learning the local foreign language.
 It is seen as one of the biggest challenges of studying abroad at international programmes, but the facts say otherwise!

 The European medicine programmes for international students are entirely taught in English.
 So, regarding your studies, you won’t need to know the local language.
 However, all universities offer language classes that you can join.
-Doing so will help you understand local people and also will help the communication with patients during your clinical practice.
+Doing so will help you understand local people and also will help you communicate with patients during your clinical practice.

 Basic knowledge of a country's native language will provide a far more realistic study abroad experience, allowing you to immerse yourself deeper into the culture and engage more comfortably with the people.
 But it is not a must.